rachelramoutar/Fetch-App/README.md

 ## How to Submit Your Project

-Your project is due on **Sat, Dec 2nd at 10AM ET**.
+Your project is due on **Wed, June 26th at 6:30PM ET**.
 You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Submit your project by adding an issue using the [**Project Submission** issue template](https://git.generalassemb.ly/SEIR-Flex-0821/project-2/issues/new?assignees=&labels=&template=project_submission.md&title=Your+Name+%28Group+Number%29).
+:heavy_check_mark: Submit your project by adding an issue using the [**Project Submission** issue template](https://git.generalassemb.ly/SEBPT-EC-319/project-2/issues/new?assignees=&labels=&template=project_submission.md&title=Your+Name+%28Group+Number%29).

 Your issue should include: